mrudden/super-staticgen-3/README.md

 Markdown==3.1

 ## How to use
-1. Create markdown files in the "site_files" folder
+1. Create markdown files in the "doc_files" folder
 2. Run "super-staticgen-3.py"
 3. Publish output from the "public" folder.